 The University of Nebraska-Lincoln Human Trafficking Team

-Dr. Dwayne Ball is an associate professor of marketing at the University of Nebraska-Lincoln.
+Dr. Dwayne Ball is an Associate Professor of Marketing in the College of Business Administration at the University of Nebraska–Lincoln.

 He has published numerous articles in academic journals, such as the Journal of

 Marketing Research and the Journal of Public Policy and Marketing.
 Working with

 colleagues, through a grant from the International Organization for Migration, Dr.

 Ball co-authored the first article and reports of research to empirically estimate

 the extent of cross-border human trafficking, using multiple survey techniques in

 Ukraine.
 Some of these results were published (Pennington, Ball, Hampton, and Soulakova